JoeCalvert/JoeCalvert/README.md

 ### `Time for a quick introduction?`
-I'm Joe, a Mechatronics and Robotics student from Leeds.
+Hi I'm Joe, a Mechatronics and Robotics student from Leeds.
 Here's a lighting-round overview of who I am and what I do.